TheMrMilchmann/TheFenceUnleashed-1.18/README.md

 this repository.
 Check out the [mainline repository](https://github.com/TheMrMilchmann/TheFenceUnleashed) for documentation, reporting issues and feature requests.

-This repository is currently **in active development**.
-It still receives feature updates.
+This repository is **unsupported**.
+No further updates will be provided for the 1.18 version of the mod.

 ## Building from source